Bogdanp/deta/README.md

 # deta

-A *WIP* functional database mapper for Racket.
+A functional database mapper for Racket.

-This is currently alpha stuff and you should not use it.

 ## Examples